706f6c6c7578/ds/README.md

 for "Dein Star" to perform OTP operations.

 # ug
-ungroup/group for ds, fds and pads (https://github.com/stefanclaas/pads).
+ungroup/group for ds, fds and [pads](https://github.com/stefanclaas/pads).